“The United States innovates while Europe regulates (and China replicates).”

 If anything, the opposite is true: sustainable aviation innovation is becoming a core pillar of the ecosystem.

-And that brings us to today’s standout startup(s): companies putting sustainability at the center of aviation’s future.
+And that brings us to these standout startup(s): companies putting sustainability at the center of aviation’s future.

 Meet the startups fueling aviation’s green transition